-In this lesson, you will create a real-time analytic on streaming data in ArcGIS Velocity.
 This lesson builds on the Create a feed lesson in which you created a new feed to collect AIS ship data.
-In this lesson, you will configure a real-time analytic to enrich the streaming AIS data with the U.S. Coast Guard District where each ship is located.
+It demonstrates how to create a real-time analytic on streaming data in Velocity by configuring a real-time analytic to enrich the streaming AIS data with the U.S. Coast Guard District where each ship is located.
+It goes over adding and configuring real-time tools, adding outputs that disseminate data, and storing features in a feature layer.

 This lesson is designed for beginners.
 You must have an ArcGIS Online account with access to ArcGIS Velocity.
 The estimated time to complete this lesson is 30 minutes.